pmrt/chat-example/README.md

 # Features

 1. General chat
+2. Historial: New connected users can see the latest 40 messages
-2. Shows when someone's typing within general chat
+3. Shows when someone's typing within general chat
-3. Private chats
+4. Private chats
-4. Notifications in private chats (inestable)
+5. Notifications in private chats (inestable)
-5. Uses the RandomAPI to provide random usernames/profiles pics
+6. Uses the RandomAPI to provide random usernames/profiles pics
-6. Server messages when someone connect/disconnect
+7. Server messages when someone connect/disconnect
+8. WhatsApp alike

 # Technologies
 - jQuery